Maud Allan: Early life

-Maud Allan was born Ulah Maud Allan Durrant in Toronto, Ontario, Canada in 1873 to William Allan Durrant and Isabella, adopted daughter of Mrs. Dredger of Toronto.
-She was their first daughter and second child.
-A younger sister by two years to Theodore Durrant (1871–1898).
+Maud Allan was born Ulah Maud Allan Durrant in Toronto, Ontario, Canada in 1873 to William Allan Durrant and Isabella (Hutchinson) Durrant.
+Allan was the second of two children, after her older brother, Theodore Durrant (1871–1898).
 As a young person, Allan loved piano and was very musically gifted.
 Her teacher was Miss Lichenstein, a well-known piano teacher in Toronto and Montreal at the time.